LSAT Instructor Hiring

 To apply for a position, send your résumé, cover letter, and a copy of your official LSAT score report to [email protected].
 After an introductory conversation with our hiring manager, promising candidates will be interviewed by a veteran faculty member who has served on our instructor training team for many years.
 A select few are then flown to Los Angeles to audition in front of live classes.

 ScorePerfect instructors are better compensated than their counterparts at other companies.
-The starting pay rate for in-class teaching is $40 per hour and veteran instructors make as much as $100 per hour.
-All ScorePerfect instructors make $60 per hour for private tutoring.
+The starting pay rate for teaching classes is $60 per hour and veteran instructors make as much as $100 per hour.
+All ScorePerfect instructors make $75 per hour for private tutoring.
 They are also well compensated for helping students online via our academic support system and conducting LSAT workshops for prospective students.
 In addition, we compensate instructors for the time they spend preparing for class.

 Some companies advertise higher rates of pay but fail to offer significant work.
 A high pay rate is meaningless if no hours are available.
-In contrast, ScorePerfect’ large student base and lengthy class schedule ensure that instructors have plenty of work.
-The annual payroll for our LSAT faculty is several million dollars, far exceeding that of any other company.
+In contrast, ScorePerfect’s large student base and lengthy class schedule ensure that instructors have plenty of work.

-New instructors spend a minimum of 80 hours going through a rigorous training process before they are certified to teach for us.
-During this training, instructors learn our methodology and the most effective ways to teach it.
+New instructors spend a minimum of 100 hours going through a rigorous training process before they are certified to teach for us.
+During the training period, instructors learn our methodology and the most effective ways to teach it.
 They must pass a battery of oral and written tests that measure proficiency in argument evaluation, abstract logic, language interpretation, and other areas.
 New instructors are guided through this process by veteran faculty members who provide them with support and make sure they know their stuff.